 - Schedule pins with Tailwind

 I love automating, as you may have noticed in my articles!
 Pinterest can take a lot of time or investment if you do not use tools like Tailwind.
-So I decided to invest money to sit in front of the television, listen to a TV show, and plan all my pins for the month in 2 hours!
+So I decided to invest money to sit in front of the television, listen to a TV show, and plan all my pins for the month in a couple of hours 🙂

 - Create portrait images for all your blog posts